-With a plethora of mobile apps tech savvy consumers can quickly gather all of the key information on a property and to see extensive photos from their cell phones or tablets.
+With a plethora of mobile apps tech savvy consumers are able to do more than ever.
+They can gather all of the key information on a property and to see photos from mobile devices.
 For example, Homesnap allows you to snap a picture of any home and get all the relevant property details, including any interior photos for homes on the market.

 Just beginning your search?
 Realtor.com is a popular app and generally contains the most accurate information gathered from more than 800 local MLSs (multiple listing services).

 If you’re checking out homes in an unfamiliar area, we recommend AroundMe.
-This app helps you get a quick sense of the neighborhood by telling you the location of local restaurants, supermarkets, other businesses and attractions.
+This app helps you get a sense of the neighborhood.
+It tells you the location of local restaurants, supermarkets, other businesses and attractions.

 Owning a home can help young families build wealth and combat rising rents.

-For most Americans, homeownership is a primary source of net worth and is an important step in accumulating personal financial assets over the long term.
-Americans have more than $10.8 trillion of equity in their homes, and for most families, home equity represents the largest share of net worth.
+For most Americans, homeownership is a primary source of net worth.
+It is an important step in accumulating personal financial assets over the long term.
+Americans have more than $10.8 trillion of equity in their homes.
+For most families, home equity represents the largest share of net worth.

-At the same time, rent prices continue to climb – 2.8 percent in 2013 – as rental vacancies dropped to their lowest point since 2000, according to a recent report from Harvard University’s Joint Center for Housing Studies.
+Rent continues to climb – 2.8 percent in 2013 – as vacancies dropped to their lowest point since 2000.
+This is according to a recent report from Harvard University’s Joint Center for Housing Studies.
 That makes now a great time to start investing in your future – instead of your landlord’s.

-So there you have it 5 solid reasons to step out of the world of renting and consider owning your home.
-As always if you are looking for assistance with your home building or home finding process please contact us at 1-859-657-6700
+As always if you are looking for assistance with your home building or finding process please contact us.
+We can be reached at 1-859-657-6700.